-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 5 planning permissions No applications No applications approved applications permitted with approved contrary to the granted by the Local Planning approved contrary to the contrary to the advice of the potential to adversely advice of NRW or the Authority contrary to the advice of NRW or the NRW or the Council's affect a Special Landscape authority's landscape advice of NRW or the Council's Landscape Landscape Officer.
-Area. officer. authority's landscape officer Officer. over a period of 3 consecutive years.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 5 planning permissions No applications approved No applications approved applications permitted with approved contrary to the granted by the Local Planning contrary to the advice of contrary to the advice of the potential to adversely advice of NRW or the Authority contrary to the NRW or the Council's NRW or the Council's affect a Special Landscape authority's landscape advice of NRW or the Landscape Officer.
+Landscape Officer.
+Area. officer. authority's landscape officer over a period of 3 consecutive years.